 Many growers experience infections caused by the fungal pathogen Botrytis cinerea during the late winter and throughout the spring months.

-Agronomist Rob Khouppel works on a range of crops on more than 20,000 acres.
-With a variety of crops grown, including corn, beans and wheat, Khouppel has his work cut out for him when advising growers about herbicides and fungicides.
+Agronomist Rob Klueppel works on a range of crops on more than 20,000 acres.
+With a variety of crops grown, including corn, beans and wheat, Klueppel has his work cut out for him when advising growers about herbicides and fungicides.

 Disease control and Plant Health are critical to helping a crop reach its full potential of high yields and high quality.
 There is now a distinctive choice for farmers to use to cultivate strong, plentiful crops.
 Xemium® fungicide, one of the latest active ingredients from BASF, helps power Priaxor™ fungicide and Merivon® fungicide, two unique Plant Health fungicides that take crop protection to a whole new level.